Jaanam Samjha Karo: Plot

-After C. C. Patel, a show organizer with offers for Chandni is thrown out by Daniel, Rahul buys Daniel's club, resulting in Daniel kidnapping Chandni to avenge his ruin and eventually beaten and taken by the police.
+After C. C. Patel, a show organizer with offers for Chandni is thrown out by Daniel, Rahul buys Daniel's club, resulting in Daniel kidnapping Chandni to avenge his ruin and is eventually beaten and taken by the police.
 Chandni argues with Rahul for making matters worse but her grandmother sensitizes her on thanking him instead.
 Chandni encounters one of his ex-girlfriends who confesses to her his exact nature with girls, just before meeting and fighting with Rahul.
 Also angry at her aunts for their attraction to luxury, Chandni meets her old friend Divya (Grusha Kapoor) who came to invite her to her wedding.
 At its musical evening, Chandni finds herself disgusted by Divya's mother (Rohini Hattangadi) due to her lower class and disreputable job.
-She, however, joins in to sing but her feelings took over in between and she ran out from there in tears.
+She, however, joins in to sing but her feelings take over in between and she runs out from there in tears.
 Chandni then accepts to perform for C. C. Patel without any other choice, but due to document issues, he can allow only Chandni to fly to London.
 Later on, she is stranded and alone in London, being chased by an old Indian pervert who tricked her into getting into his car since she was stuck outside the Indian embassy.
 She runs out of the car after the old man tries to molest her and is coincidentally saved by Rahul whose car was broken.
 After their safe survival that night in a nearby shelter, Rahul invites her to stay at his rather luxurious hotel.

 There, Rahul meets his old womanizer friend Harry (Shakti Kapoor) but then stuck with a blonde French girl bearing his child.
 Rahul gets rid of her and joins Chandni for shopping, in Harry's notice.
 Chandni finds an old Indian man with whom she chats and enjoys Indian lifestyle abroad, not knowing he's Rahul's grandfather, Dadaji (Shammi Kapoor).
 Bumping into the latter in the same hotel, Rahul suddenly persuades Chandni to leave the hotel at the soonest.
 Dadaji takes him out for a coffee where Rahul neglects Chandni in front of him.
 Later, Dadaji catches both of them together and demands an explanation, to which Rahul says Chandni is his wife whom he married to save her honour.
 One day, however, Dadaji mentions that he wants to see Rahul married to Chandni.
 In order to fool him, Rahul asks Chandni to pretend to be his wife, which she accepts.
 In this role, Chandni acquires the respect she longed to have.
 She meets Divya again who is on travel with her husband, Ashwin, and mother.
 On further acquaintance between them and Rahul, it is found that Ashwin's factories are dependent on Rahul's for garments and he finally met him as he wanted.
 Divya's mother feels then lower in status than Chandni who feels proud of wearing the mangalsutra.